ritza-co/peakeasy-elysia-openapi-sdk-starter/README.md

 </div>

-This example ElysiaJS app demonstrates Speakeasy-recommended practices for creating clear OpenAPI specifications and SDKs.
+This example ElysiaJS app demonstrates the Speakeasy-recommended practices for creating clear OpenAPI documents and SDKs.

-This project has five example CRUD API endpoints in `src/controllers/users.ts` to get all users, get a user by id, create a user, delete a user, and update a user.
+This project has five example CRUD API endpoints in `src/controllers/users.ts`, which can be used respectively to get all users, to get a user by id, to create a user, to delete a user, and to update a user.

 ## Prerequisites

 You need to have [Bun](https://bun.sh/) installed on your system to run this project.

-To generate an SDK, you'll also need the Speakeasy CLI installed, or use the Speakeasy dashboard.
+To generate an SDK, you need to have the Speakeasy CLI installed or be comfortable using the Speakeasy dashboard UI.

 ## Installation